singnet/snet-ecosystem-contracts/README.md

 # SingularityNET Ecosystem Contracts Package

-The package was created to easily work with SingularityNET ecosystem EVM contracts with Python
+The package was created to easily work with SingularityNET ecosystem EVM contracts

+## Python
 ### Usage

 Easily get an instance of the contract you need from any SingularityNET product with just one call to one of the functions